dronsEETAC/DEE_OnBoard/README.md

 ## Docker

-All these services, once used in production mode, needs to be executed inside a single Docker container.
+All these services, once used in production mode, are going to be executed inside a single Docker container.
 Because of that, when any modification is made to any of them, there's a need to generate a new image, and upload it to Docker Hub.
 This image follows the structure indicated in the Dockerfile, collecting all the required dependencies and libraries, needed to execute all the processes of the services.

 The way of generating a new image of it is: